BFEdev/BFE.dev-solutions/problem/implement-curry_en.md

 1. `curry()` should return a function
 2. The returned function should
-    - if number of arguments matches original function, return the final result function
+    - if number of arguments matches original function, return the final result
-    - otherwise return a function which expects the missing arguments, also this function needs to be currieds as well.
+    - otherwise return a function which expects the missing arguments, also this function needs to be curried as well.

 We need to know **the expected number of arguments of a function**, [Function.prototype.length](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length) exactly